angular/angular/aio/content/guide/glossary.md

 The practice of writing compound words or phrases such that an underscore (`_`) separates one word from the next.
 This form is also known as *underscore case*.

+## Strategy

+In the [NgElement](guide/glossary#ng-element) API, a customizable strategy determines how an [Angular custom element](guide/glossary#angular-custom-element) will incorporate change detection, event handling, and setup/teardown.
+A default strategy provides typical recommended usage.

 {@a structural-directive}